sachinmodi51/AMBA-APB-PROTOCOL/README.md

 For designing AMBA APB we are using Moore finite state machine(FSM).

 First, we need a way to express the FSM in Verilog:
-1. A state encoding for each state.
+1. A state encoding for each state. <br>
 --  create state encoding with Verilog parameters.

-2. A mechanism for keeping track of the current state.
+2. A mechanism for keeping track of the current state. <br>
--- create a reg element of the appropriate width and use its value as current state
+-- create a reg element of the appropriate width and use its value as current state <br>
-3. Transitions from state to state.
+3. Transitions from state to state. <br>
--- First, we must choose how to store the information that will tell the FSM what the next state should be on the next rising edge.
+-- First, we must choose how to store the information that will tell the FSM what the next state should be on the next rising edge. <br>
--- Second, we must create a physical means of transitioning from the CurrentState to the next state.
+-- Second, we must create a physical means of transitioning from the CurrentState to the next state. <br>
--- Third, we must implement the conditional-transitioning mechanism that will choose what the next state should be and under what conditions a transition should be made
+-- Third, we must implement the conditional-transitioning mechanism that will choose what the next state should be and under what conditions a transition should be made. <br>
-4. Output values based on the current state.
+4. Output values based on the current state. <br>
---  assigning output values based on CurrentState.
+--  assigning output values based on CurrentState. <br>

 # Simulation